ArduPilot/ardupilot_wiki/common/source/docs/common-rpm.rst

 First the board needs to be configured to allow PWM pins to be set for GPIO.
 This is done using the parameter BRD_PWM_COUNT.
 Reduce the PWM count to free up a pin to be used for GPIO.
 On non-Pixhawk boards the PWM count will include all PWM outputs.
 On Pixhawk boards this parameter only affects AUX pins.
-Write the parameter and reboot the flight controller.
+Write the parameter and reboot the autopilot.

-Now the flight controller needs to be told which pin to find the RPM signal on.
+Now the autopilot needs to be told which pin to find the RPM signal on.
 To do this you will need to find the pin number in the hwdef.dat file for you board.
 These can be found `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__.
 Within the file for your board you will need to find where the GPIO(*) definition is.
 The below example is an excerpt from the hwdef.dat file for the cube: ::